-As we are part of the waste industry we are exposed to the 'NIMBY' phenomenon that may have a material effect on our operations
+As part of the plastic production industry we are exposed to the 'NIMBY' phenomenon that may have a material effect on our operations.

-Our operations involve the transportation of plastic waste for recycling and there processing.
+Our future operations may involve the transportation of plastic waste for recycling and/or processing.
 Furthermore, our facilities involve high traffic of trucks, industrial noise, malodor and other collateral hazards.
 Therefore, we may suffer from the phenomenon colloquially known as the 'NIMBY' (Not In My Back Yard) phenomenon.
 We may confront hard opposition by individuals and public officials, living, working and operating near our existing and prospective sites.
-In some cases, due to the 'waste industry's' negative image and perception in the public, our presence may provoke local opposition from residents and activists.
+In some cases, due to the production industry's negative image and perception in the public, our presence may provoke local opposition from residents and activists.
 Thus, the Company may be adversely affected if our projects are blocked or delayed.
 Furthermore, we may suffer from ongoing complaints and claims from local residents and other parties in each of our facilities.
 Such complaints may cause us to incur heavy expenditures to satisfy such complaints and loss from delays and the cessation of operations of such facilities.